SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_usart_sync_master/readme.md

 >
 ## Configuring higher clock

-- To achieve baud rates exceeding 2 million bps, need to modify the clock source to INTF PLL CLK in the UC.
+- To achieve baud rates exceeding 2 million bps, need to modify the clock source to INTF PLL CLK or SoC PLL CLK in the UC.

 > **Note**:
 >